salrashid123/gcpsamples/README.md

 For more information, see [Client Libraries Explained](https://cloud.google.com/apis/docs/client-libraries-explained).

+This article also describes how to use IAM's serviceAccountActor role to issue access_tokens, id_tokens and JWT.
+For more information on that, see [auth/tokens/](auth/tokens).

 The following examples use the Oauth2 *service* to demonstrate the initialized client using Google API Client Libraries.
 The first section is about the different client libraries you can use.

 * [Cloud Client Libraries and API Client Libraries](#googlelibraries)